-The current political climate has created a world where unfortunately law enforcement is unable, unwilling, and undertrained to protect the communities which it serves.
+Security for places of worship has never been a more important topic as the current political climate has created a world where unfortunately law enforcement is unable, unwilling, and undertrained to protect the communities which it serves.
 Even when they are properly trained and motivated, they are a reactive force and will only come after something bad has occurred.

 Between the dozens of church and synagogue attacks over the last few years here in the United States and abroad, one thing can be said to be the common denominator; a place of worship that had its own security team was able to end the attack swiftly.
 In this article, we will outline the steps to build a security team for your place of worship.
 It will include; understanding vulnerabilities, choosing the team and weapons, training, implementation, and on-going testing.

 Understanding your security needs:

 The first step to understanding what security needs need to be addressed is understanding the threats and vulnerabilities that your church or synagogue will be facing.
 This includes structural vulnerabilities, intelligence reports, and current political climate.
 We must first understand how our church or synagogue is laid out, where all of our entrances and exits, what spots could be choke points for entry/escape, which way do doors open and close and how durable they are, etc.

 Secondly, church and synagogue leaders must speak to local, state, and federal law enforcement and understand what current threats they are monitoring.
 We have seen time and time again that law enforcement had previous intelligence on the attacker but never shared it with anyone (I.E. the Tree of Life Synagogue attack where the attacker posted on various social media that he was going to do it)

 Thirdly, the current political climate or more specifically what the news media is reporting on could be a hint of what’s to come or inspire copy-cat attacks.
 Effective security training for places of worship includes keeping up to date with the latest threats and methods that need to be considered.